TheRealAnonymous008/quartz/content/details/mathematics/graph theory/Operations on Graphs.md

+* We can usually use these operations to produce a proof by induction.
 # Graph Operations
 * The **complement** of $G$, denoted $\overline{G}$ is a graph such that $V(G)=V(\overline{G})$  and the following holds:
 $$